status-im/network-stories/pages/Introduction.md

 -
 ## Thoughts
 - Imagine if the focus of your digital assets was around _what_ they did for you instead how much they were worth.
-	- The value of such a viewpoint puts the utility of a given asset as a priority, and then allows you to reason about that utility's value.
+	- The value of such a viewpoint puts the utility of a given asset as a priority, and then allows you to reason about that utility's value (or perceived value).
-	- A portfolio turns into an access panel to diff
+	- A portfolio turns into an access panel to different functions within different communities.